A. Membership Categories & Eligibility

 - A cancer-focused, peer-reviewed* funded research and/or training grant; OR

-- A leadership position in the Cancer Center (Senior Leader, Program Leader, Core Leader, or Chair of an SCC Committee); OR
+- Representing Washington University in a leadership position in the Cancer Center (Senior Leader or Chair of an SCC Committee); OR

 - A leadership role in NCI National Clinical Trials Network/COG studies (National PI or Study Chair, PI on U10 grant, NCTN Committee Chair)